-Planning and Design Grants are available to assist communities with populations under 10,000, median household income (MHI) that is less than 80.0% of the statewide MHI, and has completed a preapplication meeting with program staff.
-These grants are for those communities considering projects which are identified on the current year's project eligibility list or are being added to the subsequent year's list for either the Drinking Water Revolving Fund (DWRF) or the Water Pollution Control Revolving Fund (WPCRF) program.
-This funding can be used to complete required documents such as a Project Needs Assessment (PNA) or environmental review and advance towards securing project construction funding.
+Planning grants are available to assist governmental agencies and private nonprofits (drinking water only) that qualify as disadvantaged communities.
+Eligible systems must have populations under 10,000, qualify as disadvantaged, and that have completed a pre-application meeting with program staff.
+The planning grant has a 20% match component.
+Planning grants are for those communities undertaking projects which are identified on the current year's project eligibility list or are being added to the subsequent year's list for either the Drinking Water Revolving Fund (DWRF) or the Water Pollution Control Revolving Fund (WPCRF) program.
+This funding may be used to complete required SRF documents such as a Project Needs Assessment (PNA) or environmental review, or to form an improvement district to advance a system towards securing project construction funding.
+There will be only one grant awarded per project.
+If the entity does not seek construction funding through the SRF, they may be requested to repay the planning grant or seek a waiver of the repayment requirement from the CWRPDA Board.